Illinois (Sufjan Stevens album): Musical adaptation

-A stage musical adaptation of Illinois is in development, with a book written by Jackie Sibblies Drury and Justin Peck and directed and choreographed by Peck.
-It will premiere at Bard College on June 23, 2023, with a Chicago production planned for 2024.
-The show will feature new arrangements for a live band and three voices, and aims to "lead [the audience] on a mighty journey through the American heartland, from campfire storytelling to the edges of the cosmos".
+Illinois was adapted into a dance-based musical, Illinoise, directed and choreographed by Justin Peck with a companion book written by Jackie Sibblies Drury and Peck.
+It premiered at Bard College on June 23, 2023, and a Chicago production opened at Chicago Shakespeare Theatre on February 3, 2024.
+The show features new arrangements for a live band and three voices, and aims to "lead [the audience] on a mighty journey through the American heartland, from campfire storytelling to the edges of the cosmos".
+It debuted in New York on March 2, 2024, at Park Avenue Armory, and opened on Broadway at the St. James Theater from April to August 2024.